PgBiel/discordcoolselfbot/README.md

 ![Bottom (last) line](http://i.imgur.com/YOB5zKb.png)

 Replace `"insert token"` with your token, example: `"MHsodfsjofdsf.sdfosdfjos.fGODfogsfOGfg"`.
-To grab your token, first go in the Discord App (or the web version, but make sure youe in chrome) and press:
+To grab your token, first go in the Discord App (or the web version, but make sure you're in chrome) and press:
 * Ctrl + Shift + I in case you are in Windows, or
 * If Mac, press Command + Option + I.